-GRI is the abbreviation for General Rate Increase which is an adjustment of freight rates across all or specific trade routes during a specific time frame..
+GRI is basically an adjustment of freight rates across all or specific trade routes during a specific time frame..

 This is applied by shipping lines according to their requirement and the quantum of the rate increase is decided by them, generally based on the supply and demand on that route..